 Of course, the caveat is that you must budget for it, and if you’re struggling to pay your bills, you may want to limit how much you spend eating out.

 The truth is that eating at home is cheaper than eating out.
-If saving money is your top priority, you can save a lot by cooking at home.
+If saving money is your top priority, cooking at home can save a lot.

 But I know that isn’t realistic.
-During my no-spend year, I tried to limit myself to only two nights per month, and I failed at even that multiple times.
-Sometimes you just need to go out.
+During my no-spend year, I tried limiting myself to only two nights per month, and I failed at that multiple times.
+Sometimes, you just need to go out.

 The challenge did help me cut down on eating out.
-I managed to limit myself to eating out twice a month for a few of those months, and that’s much better than the twice-per-week average.
+For a few of those months, I managed to limit myself to eating out twice a month, which is much better than the twice-per-week average.
 I also only went out 4 or 5 times per month during my most significant fail months, which is slightly better than average.

 How to Save Money on Eating Out